8877908/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes of files.
 Create a new branch is quick and simple.
-Learn how to merge without ff mode.
+Learn how to merge with no-ff mode.